 Cool, right?
 All you need to make tissue transfer art is tissue paper, a canvas, and a spray bottle.

-The process is simple: use the spray bottle to get the canvas fairly wet.
+The process for tissue paper art is simple: use the spray bottle to get the canvas fairly wet.
 Cut tissue paper into desired shapes (we used triangles) and place them on the canvas.
-You can put them in a single layer, or overlap them for more color mix.
+You can put them in a single layer or overlap them for more color mix.
 Spray a little more water on top of the tissue paper, then wait 20 minutes.
 Remove the wet tissue paper and let the canvas dry completely.